requirejs/require-cs/README.md

 ## License <a name="license"></a>

-Available via the MIT or new BSD license.
+Available via the MIT or new license.